Garage Door Installation Cost: 2026 Full Price Guide

 New installation versus replacement

-Replacing an existing door is usually straightforward because the tracks, springs, and framing are already in place.
-A true new installation on a fresh opening requires framing rough-in work that can add $200 to $600 to the project.
+Replacing an existing door is generally straightforward: the tracks, springs, and framing are already in place.
+A new installation on a fresh opening requires rough framing that can add $200 to $600 to the project.
 If the header height or rough opening dimensions do not match a standard door size, custom fabrication adds further cost.
-Most residential jobs are replacement work, so the lower end of these ranges is more common than the higher end.
+Most residential jobs are replacements, so the lower end of these ranges is the more common outcome.

 How to get the best price

-Get at least three written quotes from licensed installers in your area.
-Ask each one to itemize the door, hardware, opener (if applicable), labor, and disposal separately so you can compare apples to apples.
-Many companies offer package pricing that bundles materials and labor, which can be a good deal but makes comparison harder.
-Buying a door from a big-box retailer and hiring a separate installer can occasionally save money, but voids some manufacturer warranties and creates split responsibility if something goes wrong.
+Get at least three written quotes from licensed installers.
+Ask each to itemize the door, hardware, opener (if applicable), labor, and disposal separately so comparisons are fair.
+Package pricing that bundles materials and labor can be a good deal, but it makes apples-to-apples comparison difficult.
+Buying from a big-box retailer and hiring a separate installer can occasionally save money, but it creates split responsibility if something goes wrong.

 Bottom line

-Plan to spend $700 to $1,800 for a standard single-car garage door installed, or $900 to $3,000 for a double-car door.
-Steel insulated doors offer the best value for most homeowners.
-Get three itemized quotes from licensed installers, confirm what the price includes, and ask about any permit requirements in your area before signing a contract.
+Plan on $700 to $1,800 for a standard single-car door installed, or $900 to $3,000 for a double-car door.
+Steel insulated doors are the best value for most situations.
+Get three itemized quotes, confirm exactly what each price covers, and ask about permit requirements before signing anything.

 Advertisement